 Primary antibody incubation

-Navenibodies (carefully selected secondary antibodies conjugated to proprietary oligo arms) bind their respective primary antibodies.
+Navenibodies (carefully selected antibodies conjugated to proprietary oligonucleotide arms) bind their respective primary antibodies.

-Fluorescent signals are amplified.
-The high signal strength enables the detection of separate proximity events, allowing for a resolution down to single protein or protein-protein interaction.
+By the addition of polymerase, a rolling circle amplification process is initiated.
+Fluorescent or HRP/AP labeled probes are bound to the amplified DNA, generating a fluorescence or a chromogenic dot after adding substrate.
+The high signal-to-noise enables the detection of separate proximity events, allowing for a resolution down to a single protein or protein-protein interaction.

 Publications and downloads